idreescg/my-eks/aws-alb-controller.md

 # AWS Load Balancer Controller Setup

-## Steps to Associate IAM OIDC Provider
+## Steps to install the ALB Controller into the EKS

 1. **Associate IAM OIDC Provider:**
     ```bash